-Non-hearing aid users use earmolds, too.
-Custom earmolds are a great way to protect your hearing from loud sounds at work or at play.
-Musicians, stock car racers and even some professional football teams use earmolds with an acoustical chamber which blocks most noise while still allowing the wearer to understand speech.
-Some swimmers use specialized ear molds designed to keep water out of their ear canal.
+Hearing loss from prolonged exposure to loud sounds and water can affect anyone.
+Custom ear molds are a great way to protect your hearing from loud sounds at work or at play.
+Earmolds can be used by both hearing aid wearers or to protect hearing from loud sounds.
+Musicians, stock car racers, and even some professional football teams use earmolds with an acoustical chamber to block noise while still being able to understand speech.
+Swimmers also use earmolds designed to keep water out of their ear canal.

 We offer a variety of earmolds to fit your unique lifestyle.
 Earmolds are typically made from one of three sources: silicone, acrylic, or vinyl.
 The type of earmold for you will depend on your individual needs, whether it’s for hearing aid earmolds or blocking loud noises.

 Silicone Earmolds - Silicone earmolds are one of the most popular materials for ear molds because they are versatile, comfortable and do not shrink.
 They are made of hypoallergenic materials but tubing cannot be glued or cemented to the earmold.
 Silicone earmolds can have a platinum cure or a heat cure, with the heat cure used more often for intricate details.

 Acrylic Earmolds - Acrylic earmolds are hypoallergenic.
 These hard earmolds can be cemented or glued and are typically discreet because of their transparency.
 These earmolds can be either standard or heat-cured, which is typically ordered for patients with allergies.

 Vinyl Earmolds - Vinyl earmolds are also hard, but become pliable when in contact with body heat.
 These earmolds are discreet and hypoallergenic which makes them a popular choice for those who want an earmold small enough to barely be visible.
 These earmolds can also be cemented.

 Custom Earmold Styles